Ravina Gardens: History

-Ravina Gardens started as the outdoor Ravina Rink prior to World War I. The area was originally the village of West Toronto Junction.
+Ravina Gardens started as the outdoor Ravina Rink before World War I. The area was originally the village of West Toronto Junction.
 It was remodelled to hold 4,500 seats in 1912.
 The arena was the site of numerous ice hockey leagues and was the training facility of professional teams.
 In 1926, a new arena, named "Ravina Gardens" with an artificial ice surface was built on the site.

 In 1926, the first training camp of the New York Rangers was held there, supervised by Conn Smythe, who lived nearby.
 In 1927, it hosted the games of the Toronto Ravinas minor professional hockey club.
 The arena was in use until the 1950s by the Humber Valley Hockey League's Hornets and Redmen.
-It was demolished in 1961, after groundwater in the ravine damaged the structure.
+It was demolished in 1961 after groundwater in the ravine damaged the structure.

+Ravina Gardens park

 The site is now parkland (two baseball diamonds).
-It is used as green space for three nearby schools: Annette Public, High Park Alternative School and St. Cecilia's Catholic.
+It is used as green space for three nearby schools: Annette Public, High Park Alternative School, and St. Cecilia's Catholic.
 In 2016, Indigenous artists Chippewar, Aura, Chief Lady Bird, Mitch Hol and Evan Lovett created a 90-foot mural featuring an owl and a Thunderbird.